Investigating the Role of pH and Counterions in the Intrinsic Fluorescence of Solid-State L-Lysine: Results and Discussion

-Since the calculated emission spectra in Fig. \ref{fig:Fig4}e are normalized, this does not directly allow for a comparison of the intensities.
-We therefore investigated the oscillator strength (f) distributions for further insight.
-Normalized histograms and corresponding Gaussian fits for LLS, LLMHCl, and LLH are shown in Fig. \ref{fig:SI_9}a-c, with an overlay of the fitted curves in Fig. \ref{fig:SI_9}d.
-For the more fluorescent LLH (cyan) and LLMHCl (green), distributions peak below 0.001, with minor tails up to 0.005.
-These values indicate modest fluorescence intensity, well below that of typical aromatic fluorophores\cite{GDM_2024}, yet sufficient for detection (Fig. \ref{fig:Fig4}d).
-In contrast, LLS (red) shows a broader distribution with oscillator strengths reaching up to $\sim$0.01; however, the fluorescence signal is minimal due to the predominance of non-radiative decay pathways.
+To facilitate comparison with the normalized experimental emission spectra (see above), the calculated emission spectra in Fig. 6b were also normalized.
+However, normalization prevents direct comparison of absolute intensities.
+Therefore, we examined the distributions of oscillator strength (f) values, which measure the radiative probability of electronic transitions, also complementing the previous S$_1$ population analysis (Fig. 6a).
+Normalized histograms and Gaussian fits for LLS, LLMHCl, and LLH are shown in Fig. \ref{fig:SI_11}a-c, with an overlay of the fitted curves in Fig. \ref{fig:SI_11}d.
+For LLH (cyan) and LLMHCl (green), the distributions peak below 0.001, with minor tails up to 0.005.
+Although these values are modest--well below those typical of aromatic fluorophores\cite{GDM_2024}--their overall contribution to the emission is amplified by the large fraction of trajectories remaining in S$_1$ (Fig. 6a).
+In contrast, LLS (red) shows a broader distribution extending to $\sim$0.01, but its emission remains minimal because only a small fraction of trajectories survive in S$_1$ long enough to emit, due to dominant non-radiative decay pathways.